tomashevich/csvcatalog/README.md

 `typer` provides help for all commands. just run `csvcatalog --help` or `csvcatalog <command> --help`.

 *   `--help`: get detailed help and command list
-*   `extract <file.csv>`: run an interactive wizard to import a csv file into the database. you'll be prompted to set the separator, rename columns, select columns to import, and name the table.
+*   `extract <file.csv> <Optional: --encoding name>`: run an interactive wizard to import a csv file into the database. you'll be prompted to set the separator, rename columns, select columns to import, and name the table with file encoding.
 *   `tables`: list all tables in the database, with their columns and row counts.
 *   `search <value> [targets...]`: search for a value. this is the most powerful command.
 *   `sql "<query>"`: execute a raw sql query on the database.